 Who developed these guidelines?

-The ASCCP Risk-Based Management Consensus Guidelines represent a consensus of nearly 20 professional organizations and patient advocates, convened by ASCCP; they are designed to safely triage individuals with abnormal cervical cancer screening results.
-The last 10 years of research has shown that risk-based management allows clinicians to better identify which patients will likely go on to develop pre-cancer and which patients may be indicated to return to routine screening.
-A full list of organizations participating in the consensus process is available.
+The ASCCP Risk-Based Management Consensus Guidelines represented a consensus of 19 professional organizations and patient advocates, convened by ASCCP; they are designed to safely triage individuals with abnormal cervical cancer screening results.
+See the full list of organizations (below) that participated in the consensus process.

 How are these guidelines different?